aleksey-ios-dev/HandyText/README.md

   }
 }

-Font is only required parameter for creating a brand new style, all other params are set do defaults.
+The Font is only required parameter for creating a brand new style, all other params are set do defaults.
 Instead of copying instances and modifying properties the library proposes more declarative 'cascade' style.
 Think you need a style for headers based on plain text:

   static var header1: TextStyle {
     return plainText.withSizeMultipliedBy(1.4).uppercase().bold()
   }

-  Text for page heading is larger and is colored orange:

-  static var pageHeading: TextStyle {
-    return header1.withForegroundColor(.orangeColor())
-  }

-  Somewhere in text will be clickable links.
-They will have same font and size as plain text, but italic, blue and underlined:
+In text there also will be clickable links.
+Links will have same font and size as plain text, but italic, blue and underlined:

   static func url(link: String) -> TextStyle {
     return plainText.withForegroundColor(.blueColor()).italic().withUnderline(.StyleSingle).withLink(link)